← Back to Insights

 TL;DR

 AI is stripping out everyday friction at work and giving teams more time for judgment, context, and relationships.
 At the same time, it risks eroding foundational skills, reshaping roles faster than people can adapt, and quietly raising expectations in ways that drive pressure and burnout.
-Companies and founders who handle AI well train their people, communicate clearly, and treat AI as a long-term capability shift rather than a quick shortcut, using it where it truly adds value instead of chasing hype.
+Companies and founders who handle AI well train their people, communicate clearly, and treat AI as a long-term capability shift rather than a quick shortcut.

 Introduction